jometzg/LogicAppsSmb/README.md

 In the above diagram, the demonstration includes both how to build logic apps inside an ASE as well as a sample target server that implements a file share using the SMB protocol.
 If you already have a network visible SMB server, you need not create one yourself.

+The logic apps in the demonstration provide HTTP API endpoints to allow you to test out SMB access.
+Your own logic app workloads may not be implemented as HTTP triggered ones, but for the purposes of a demonstration, it provides an easy means of using an HTTP REST client to fire requests against the SMB server.

+Looking on the diagram, there are 2 virtual networks (VNets), one containing the ASE and its logic apps and the second one containing the demo virtual machine with a Samba server.
+The two VNets are peered so that traffic may flow from the ASE's VNet to the virtual machine's VNet.
+It is important that these VNets are NOT on overlapping address spaces, otherwise the requests will not route over the peering.

+The demonstration logic apps have written to:
+1. Get the contents of a given file in the SMB share by its filename (an assumprtion is that these are text files)
+2. List details of all of the files in the share
+3. Add a file of given contents to the share
+4. Trigger off a change to the files in the share and store in a blob storage container

+The logic apps are all built conventionally on the standard logic apps design surface, but with the logic app created to run in the ASE.
+To make life easier, the ASE can be provisioned with a public IP address.